 Unlike other rank tracking tools I have used in the past, this tool’s interface is a little different and a bit complex to understand.
 Once you understand how it works, you will have no problem using it.

-The browser add-on allows you to analyze Keyword Difficulty right from your browser.
+The browser add-on, such as keyword difficulty checker, allows you to analyze Keyword Difficulty right from your browser.

 Once you install the browser extension, you can see the keyword difficulty and the Search Results Matrix table with all the important metrics about the pages showing up in search results.